navigation

 The code received the phone numbers of all users registered with the service, combined them through (;) and applied the raise structure to cause an exception, sending the line with the users’ phone numbers as an error message.

 The error message was then returned by the server to the JSON object message field together with the response code 500.
-Once the Red Team received this response, all it had to do was locate the flag in the error message.
+Once the red team received this response, all it had to do was locate the flag in the error message.

 To protect against this vulnerability, it was sufficient to replace the call of the YAML.load(yaml) function with the call of the YAML.safe_load(yaml) function.
 However, during the availability check, the checker verified that the transmitted YAML object allowed for aliases to be applied.
 Hence, the resulting structure is represented as follows: YAML.safe_load(yaml, aliases: true).